akdombrowski/frontegg-vite-react-ts/README.md

 # This is necessary for Base URL, Client ID, and App ID for the Frontegg React SDK, but take care
 # not to expose any secrets!
 #
-#
 # The "Base URL" and "Client ID" values can be found in the Frontegg Dashboard
 # under "Keys & Domains".
 #
 # "Keys & Domains" > "Domains" > "Domain Name"
-# Under "Domains" tab, in the "Frontegg Domain" section labeled as the
+# Under the "Domains" tab, in the "Frontegg Domain" section labeled as the "Domain Name"
-# "Domain Name"
 VITE_FRONTEGG_BASE_URL='https://app-rndCharsHere.frontegg.com'
 #
 # "Keys & Domains" > "General" > "Client ID"